hongxinli/Dijit-Tree-CheckBox/CheckBox-Tree-Usage.md

 <h2 id="deleting-tree-nodes">Deleting Tree Nodes</h2>

 In contrast to the standard dijit Tree, the CheckBox Tree offers the options to delete tree nodes using the keyboard.
+However, the functionality is disabled by default.
+There are two tree properties associated with this feature:

+* enableDelete
+* deleteRecursive

+The **_enableDelete_** enables or disables the keyboard delete feature whereas **_deleteRecursive_** determines if the descendants of the to be deleted item(s) are to be removed from the store as well, the default is `false`.